- Became the first woman to be Presiding Justice of the Third Department when appointed by Gov. Andrew Cuomo on April 5, 2012.

 - Served as a member of the Commission on Judicial Conduct from 2000 to 2012.

-- Received numerous awards, including the Albany County Bar Association's President's Award, the State Bar Association's Judicial Section Inaugural Award for Advancement of Judicial Diversity, the Center for Women in Government and Civil Society's Public Service Leadership Award, the Capital District Women's Bar Association Judge Kaye Distinguished Membership Attorney Award, and Albany Law School's Kate Stoneman Award.
+- Received numerous awards, including the State Bar Association's Judicial Section Inaugural Award for Advancement of Judicial Diversity, the Center for Women in Government and Civil Society's Public Service Leadership Award, the Capital District Women's Bar Association Judge Kaye Distinguished Membership Attorney Award, Albany Law School's Kate Stoneman Award and the Robert L. Haig Award for Distinguished Public Service.